Pungyeon/clean-go-article/README.md

 }
 ```

 This is *okay* because the variable scope, which is defined by whoever invokes the function, remains the same after the function returns.
-Combined with the fact that the ownership of the variable remains unchanged (it stays solely with the function invoker), this means that the pointer cannot be manipulated in an unexpected manner.
+Combined with the fact that the function invoker remains the sole owner of the variable, this means that the pointer cannot be manipulated in an unexpected manner.

 ### Closures are Function Pointers

-So, before we go to the next topic of using interfaces in Go.
-I would like to introduce the commonly overseen alternative, which is what C programmers know as 'function pointers' and most other programmers refer to as 'closures'.
-Closure are quite simple.
-They are an input parameter for a function, which act like any other parameter, except for the fact that they are a function.
-In Javascript, it is very common to use closures as callbacks, which is typically used in scenarios where upon we want to invoke a function after an asynchronous operation has finished.
-In Go, we don't really have this issue, or at the very least, we have other, much nicer, ways of solving this issue.
-Instead, in Go, we can use closures to solve a different hurdle: The lack of generics.
+Before we get into the next topic of using interfaces in Go, I would like to introduce a common alternative.
+It's what C programmers know as "function pointers" and what most other programming languages call <strong>closures</strong>.
+A closure is simply an input parameter like any other, except it represents a function.
+In JavaScript, it's quite common to use closures as callbacks, which are just functions that are invoked after some asynchronous operation has finished.
+In Go, we don't really have this notion.
+We can, however, use closures to partially overcome a different hurdle: The lack of generics.

-Now, don't get too excited.
-We aren't going to substitute the lack of generics.
-We are simply going to solve a subset of the lack of generics with the use of closures.
 Consider the following function signature:

 ```go
 func something(closure func(float64) float64) float64 { ... }
 ```

-This function takes another function as input and will return a `float64`.
-The input function, will take a `float64` as input, and will also return a `float64`.
-This pattern can be particularly useful, for creating a loosely coupled architecture, making it easier to to add functionality, without affecting other parts of the code.
-An example use case of this, could be for a struct containing data, which we want to manipulate in some form.
-Through this structures `Do()` method, we can perform operations on this data.
-If we know the operation ahead of time, we can approach problem this by placing the logic for handling the different operations, directly in our `Do()` method:
+This function takes another function (a closure) as input and returns a `float64`.
+The input function takes a `float64` as input and also returns a `float64`.
+This pattern can be particularly useful for creating a loosely coupled architecture, making it easier to to add functionality without affecting other parts of the code.
+Suppose we have a struct containing data that we want to manipulate in some form.
+Through this structure's `Do()` method, we can perform operations on that data.
+If we know the operation ahead of time, we can obviously handle that logic directly in our `Do()` method:

 ```go
 func (datastore *Datastore) Do(operation Operation, data []byte) error {